gridgain/gridgain/docker/web-agent/README.txt

         rm -rf ignite-web-console-agent*

-Ready image will be available in local docker registry (can be seen by calling the `docker images` command)
+The image will be available in local docker registry (can be seen by calling the `docker images` command)